all Zweiradler Tours

 Lowa Gorgon GTX Ws

 Trekking shoes with barefoot soles, which makes them very comfortable and good for the knees.
 Unfortunately the inner soles are already coming apart.
-For cycling this does not do much harm, but they are probably not suited anymore for long hiking trips without fixing this.
+For cycling this does not do much harm, but on our daylong hiking trips I started to feel the uneven inner sole.

 675 g